-Include a provision to agree to a Definition of Done (AKA acceptance criteria), such as the produced working software matches the product vision.
+Include a provision to agree to a Definition of Done (typically a check list for a team to verify the quality standards to denote story completion).
+Include a provision to agree to the Acceptance Criteria (the validation of system performance against the scope criteria and requirements).
 Recommended to develop this in parallel with negotiations and include as an appendix.
-The acceptance criteria (Agile) should be consistent with the exit criteria (EVM) of the work packages.
+The acceptance criteria (Agile) include the definition of done and should be consistent with the exit criteria (EVM) of the work packages.

 Include a mechanism in the contract to verify this, such as a demo.
-If not a demo, a documented provision to account for the selling off of requirements to verify the software produced matches the product vision.
+If not a demo, a documented provision to account for the selling off requirements to verify the functionality produced matches the product vision.
 The demo or sell-off should occur within a reasonable amount of time after the progress is completed, not at the end of the contract.

-Elements to consider for the Definition of Done include, and are not limited to: scope of tests to be conducted and passed, code reviews, coding standards, and code has been re-factored where necessary.
+Elements to consider for the Definition of Done include and are not limited to an agreed to checklist for example, coded per coding standards, peer reviewed, unit tested, etc. Elements to consider for the Acceptance Criteria are the scope of tests to be conducted and passed, to demonstrate the scope and requirement of the contract are satisfied and the system is performing.
 The Definition of Done can be defined at various levels, for a story, a feature, a sprint and / or a release.